El mal querer: Marketing

 The marketing strategies used to promote the album were often discussed in the Spanish media.
 They highlighted a very American way to promote the album especially through appearances in MTV and pointed out a big fight to internationalize the singer and turn her into a superstar, yet an underground artist.
 They also distinguished all the digital marketing around the album.
-In 2018, Rosalía became one of the first Spanish artists to promote a musical project on a billboard in Times Square, which became a big deal within the Spanish population.
-Stylishly, Rosalía was noted for the constant use of long personalized acrylic nails and for the mix of an urban and elegant fashion, which would often receive mixed reviews.
+In 2018, Rosalía became one of the first Spanish artists to promote a musical project on a billboard in Times Square.
+Rosalía was noted for the constant use of long personalized acrylic nails and for the mix of an urban and elegant fashion, which would often receive mixed reviews.
 She also "took the color red and made it her own" while mixing it with traditional Spanish and Catholic symbolism.
 She has often made visual references to industrial plants, trucks, suburban culture, bullfighting and Holy Week.

-Music
+Legacy

 Many critics have seen an increase of popular interest in flamenco music after the release of El Mal Querer, highlighting that Rosalía "has made the harrowing music of Andalusia into a global phenomenon".
-In parallel, an increasing interest in the figure and artisty of Rosalía has been noticed by specialists.
-In 2021, Stereogum denoted tendencies of Rosalía's musical imaginery in Kacey Musgraves' interpretation of Violeta Parra's signature song "Gracias a la Vida", included in her fifth studio album Star-Crossed, as well as in Christina Aguilera's La Fuerza (2022).
-Various media outlets also saw the intention of El Mal Querer resembled in C. Tangana's 2021 studio album El Madrileño, claiming "it is a kind of continuation of the path El Mal Querer started".
+In 2021, Stereogum noted the cultural influence of Rosalía in Kacey Musgraves' interpretation of Violeta Parra's signature song "Gracias a la Vida", included on her fifth studio album Star-Crossed, as well as in Christina Aguilera's La Fuerza (2022).
+Various media outlets also saw a resemblance to the intention of El Mal Querer in C. Tangana's 2021 studio album El Madrileño, claiming "it is a kind of continuation of the path El Mal Querer started".

 Tour

-The Spanish singer embarked on a big festival tour, El Mal Querer Tour, from March to December 2019.
+The Spanish singer embarked on a festival tour, El Mal Querer Tour, from March to December 2019.
 The tour began on March 29 in Buenos Aires, as part of Lollapalooza.
-Rosalía later visited other festivals in North America such as Coachella, Made in America and Astroworld.
-Solo concerts were also celebrated in San Francisco, Los Angeles, New York City and Toronto.
-It latter visited Europe, with Rosalía taking part in festivals such as Glastonbury or Primavera Sound.
-Encore solo shows in Europe happened in December, with five sold out shows in Paris, London, Barcelona and Madrid.
+Rosalía later performed at other festivals in North America such as Coachella, Made in America and Astroworld, as well as solo concerts in San Francisco, Los Angeles, New York City and Toronto.
+The latter half of the year brought the tour to Europe, with Rosalía taking part in festivals such as Glastonbury and Primavera Sound.
+Encore solo shows in Europe happened in December, with five sold-out shows in Paris, London, Barcelona and Madrid.